Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

              specified in the media header box "mdhd" of the timed metadata track.

         9d.
-In the case of 9, the sample composition time and the presentation time of the enclosed DashEventMessageBox SHOULD correspond.
+In the case of 9, the sample composition time and the presentation time of the enclosed DashEventMessageBox SHOULD correspond by being equal.
 Earlier DashEventMesssageBoxes may be enclosed in the sample aswell, if they are still active during the composition time of that sample.
-In this case, the presentation time may not correspond.
+In this case, the presentation time may not be equal.
 For each sample, at least one of the enclosed DashEventMessageBoxes has a presentation time that corresponds to the sample composition time.

         9e.
-In the case of 9, the metadata sample MAY contain multiple DASHEventMessageBoxes.
+In the case of 9, a single metadata sample MAY contain multiple DASHEventMessageBoxes.
              This happens if multiple DashEventMessageBoxes have the same Presentation Time or if an an earlier event is still active in a sample containing a new overlapping event.

         9f.
 In the case of 9, the duration of the metadata sample SHOULD correspond to the duration signalled in the DashEventMessageBox.
-If this is not possible, the duration of the sample  may be the duration upto the next metadata sample.
+If this is not possible due to track constraints, the duration of the sample  MUST be the duration upto the next metadata sample.
              If the duration of a DashEventMessageBox is unknown, and the presentation time of the next DASHEventMessageBox is unknown, the metadata sample MAY have a duration of zero.
-Once the duration becomes known, it SHALL be updated in the track file to the correct duration.
+Once the duration becomes known, it SHALL be updated in the track file to the correct non zero duration value.
 This is only allowed for the last available sample in a timed metadata track.

         9g.
 In the case of 9, the schemeIdUri in the DASHEventMessageBox can be used to signal the scheme of the data embedded in the message data field.
-This enables carriage of multiple metadata schemes per track.
+This enables carriage of multiple metadata schemes.

         9h.
 In the case of 9, For SCTE-35 ingest the schemeIdURI in the DASHEventMessageBox MUST be urn:scte:scte35:2013:bin  as defined